armory-training/spintroui/README.md

 # spintroui
 # SCN
 ### Training is fun
-or is it
+or is it\n
-Spinnaker is confusing
+Spinnaker is confusing\n
 this is for training